-3. Enter admin for the router user name and password for the router password, both in lowercase letters.
+Enter admin for the router user name and password for the router password, both in lowercase letters.

 Note: The router user name and password are different from the user name and password for logging in to your Internet connection.
-See Types of Logins and Access on page 15 for more information.
+For more information, see Types of Logins on page 13.

-Upgrade Firmware
+Upgrade Router Firmware

-When you set up your router and are connected to the Internet, the router automatically checks for you to see if newer firmware is available.
-If it is, a message is displayed on the top of the screen.
-See Upgrade the Firmware on page 74 for more information about upgrading firmware.
+When you set up your router and are connected to the Internet, the router automatically checks to see if newer firmware is available.
+If it is, a message displays on the top of the screen.
+See Upgrade the Router Firmware on page 53 for more information about upgrading firmware.

-Click the message when it shows up, and click Yes to upgrade the router with the latest firmware.
+Click the message when it displays, and click Yes to upgrade the router with the latest firmware.
 After the upgrade, the router restarts.